 Keck Northeast Astronomy Consortium: guidelines for symposium paper writing

-Papers due Sept.
-22, via email to Prof. Roy Kilgard
+Papers due by August 24, via email to Prof. Roy Kilgard, who is editing the proceedings

 All papers will be prepared with LaTeX — there is a required style file provided below as well as a template .tex file

-Students who give a talk on their research at the 2017 symposium (October 20-21 at Colgate) will be writing a short paper to be published in the proceedings of the symposium.
+Students who give a talk on their research at the 2018 symposium (September 28-29 at Middlebury) will be writing a short paper to be published in the proceedings of the symposium.
 This proceedings document has been published annually for over twenty years — ask your research advisor to show you some old editions.

 Student papers should be no more than five pages long (eight pages for papers by multiple students), including the bibliography and any figures and tables.
 We are using LaTeX for paper typesetting.
 LaTeX is a markup language with formatting commands and content separated (similar in concept in this sense to html).
 It handles equations and tables very well and includes images easily.
 It is the standard for published papers in the peer-reviewed literature (as well as many scientific and mathematical books).